Approach & Pilot Projects

 Once identified, modest financial support, as well as focused administrative support and oversight, will be provided as seed funding to broaden the scope of collaborative activities undertaken in the partnership.
 ISIP will rely on pre-defined, clearly articulated criteria and mechanisms for identifying, cultivating, evaluating, and sustaining strategic international partnerships.

-INSPIRE: Illinois–Sweden Program for Educational and Research Exchange
+INSPIRE: Illinois–Sweden Program for Educational & Research Exchange

 Winner of IIE's 2016 Andrew Heiskell Award for Innovation in International Education, International Partnerships Category

-The pilot project of the ISIP initiative is well underway.
-The Illinois-Sweden Program for Educational and Research Exchange (INSPIRE), through the leadership of faculty liaisons Anna Stenport (Germanic Languages and Literatures, Scandinavian Studies) and Harry Dankowicz (Mechanical Sciences and Engineering) in cooperation with the Director of ISIP, is an ambitious project to form broad and deep engagements with the three leading institutions of higher education in Stockholm, Sweden: KTH Royal Institute of Technology, Stockholm University, and the Karolinska Institutet
+The Illinois-Sweden Program for Educational and Research Exchange (INSPIRE) was the pilot project of ISIP to form broad and deep engagements with the three leading institutions of higher education in Stockholm, Sweden: KTH Royal Institute of Technology, Stockholm University, and Karolinska Institutet

-BRIDGE: Birmingham–Illinois Partnership for Discovery, Engagement and Education
+BRIDGE: Birmingham–Illinois Partnership for Discovery, Engagement & Education

 In March 2014, the University of Birmingham and the University of Illinois at Urbana-Champaign formed the BiRmingham-Illinois Partnership for Discovery, EnGagement and Education (BRIDGE) creating a framework for continued collaboration and investment to grow the strategic partnership between the two institutions, and formally launching the second ISIP strategic partnership project.
 The BRIDGE partnership recognizes the breadth and depth of faculty connections that have flourished over the last four years.
 Engagement currently spans over 25 established faculty-to-faculty links in 14 key academic disciplines.
 The BRIDGE framework aims to deepen these existing collaborations and develop wider faculty networks to: build cognate research areas; expand educational exchange opportunities; and strengthen strategic aspirations for institutional engagement.